USS White Marsh

-USS White Marsh (LSD-8) was an Ashland-class dock landing ship of the United States Navy, named in honor of White Marsh, Virginia, the birthplace of Dr. Walter Reed (1851–1902).
+USS White Marsh (LSD-8) was an Ashland-class dock landing ship of the United States Navy, named in honor of White Marsh, Virginia, the birthplace of Walter Reed (1851–1902).

 White Marsh was laid down on 7 April 1943 at Oakland, California, by the Moore Dry Dock Company; launched on 19 July 1943, sponsored by Mrs. William C. Wise, the wife of Col. Wise, USMC; and commissioned on 29 January 1944.

 World War II

 After commissioning, the dock landing ship made two voyages from San Francisco to Morro Bay, where she delivered two cargoes of LCMs to the boat basin located there before heading to San Diego for shakedown.
 She completed that training and returned to San Francisco on 15 March.
 On the 23d, the ship got underway for Hawaii with a load of landing craft and passengers.
 She arrived at Oahu on 30 March and reported for duty with the 5th Amphibious Force, Pacific Fleet.
 She made a round-trip voyage to San Francisco and back to Pearl Harbor between 31 March and 15 April.
 From then until late in May, she conducted amphibious exercises in preparation for the Marianas campaign.